chrisnoonan98675/site/xl-release/how-to/configure-active-hot-standby.markdown

 ![Active/hot-standby configuration](../images/diagram-active-hot-standby.png)

-**Tip:** If you do not want to use active/hot-standby mode, you can set up failover handling as described n [Configure failover for XL Release](/xl-release/how-to/configure-failover.html).
+**Tip:** If you do not want to use active/hot-standby mode, you can set up failover handling as described in [Configure failover for XL Release](/xl-release/how-to/configure-failover.html).

 ## Requirements